 - Lumps or masses in the gums or on the lips

-- Persistent bleeding, pain, or numbness from an area of the mouth
+- Persistent bleeding, pain, or numbness within the mouth

 We recommend that patients perform an oral cancer self-examination monthly to look for anything that seems abnormal.
 Of course, your dentist and/or hygienist will look for any suspicious lesions at your regular cleanings and check-ups.
-If any abnormalities are detected, it is likely you will be referred to an oral & maxillofacial surgeon, like Dr. Abel, for further evaluation and treatment.
+If any abnormalities are detected, you will likely be referred to an oral surgeon, like Dr. Abel, for further evaluation and treatment.

-If Dr. Abel determines that you have a suspicious mouth lesion, he may recommend “biopsy.”
-Biopsy consists of him obtaining a piece of the tissue in question.
-This procedure requires the administration of local anesthesia, and in certain cases, this can be supplemented with various forms of sedation.
-The removed tissue specimen is then placed into a jar of a preservative solution and sent to a pathologist for diagnosis.
-It is important that you follow up with Dr. Abel after your biopsy procedure so that he can review the pathologist’s findings and discuss further treatment.
+If Dr. Abel determines that you have a suspicious mouth lesion, he may recommend a “biopsy.”
+A biopsy consists of him obtaining a piece of the tissue in question.
+This procedure requires the administration of local anesthesia and, in some instances, can be supplemented with various forms of sedation.
+The tissue specimen is then sent to a pathologist for diagnosis.
+If indicated, it is essential to follow up with Dr. Abel after your biopsy procedure so that he can review the pathologist’s findings and discuss further treatment.
 If oral cancer is suspected, Dr. Abel will likely contact your primary care physician and/or refer you to a head and neck cancer surgeon for definitive management.